ksu-cs-textbooks/intro-python-v2/content/z-homeworks/03-statemachine/a-vending-machine.md

     # locked state
     if state == "locked":
+        # can customize input prompt to be different for each state
         x = input("Enter \"coin\" or \"push\" to change state, or \"quit\" to quit: ")

         # coin transition